 6. Barjesus (Elymas)

 Is there any false prophets in the New Testament?
-Of course there is!
+Of course there are!
 In Acts 13:6-12, it was recorded that a false prophet and sorcerer named Barjesus had tried to prevent the deputy of a country from hearing the Word of God.
 Apostle Paul who was filled with the Holy Spirit immediately struck him blind and pronounced that he will not be able to see for a season.

 God's Judgement on People Who Hinder His Word